pragneshrana/NumericalOptimization/CityTowerProblem/README.md

 * To Run the jupyter notebook file use TowerPlanningJupyter.ipynb file

-Note: Chnage the appropriate input accordingly as per need
+Note: Change the appropriate input accordingly as per need

 # File Directory:
 -ME17S301 <br/>